belgif/review/Meetings/2023-01-23/Agenda.md

 [Link](https://belgif.github.io/thematic/models/building/index_en.html#jsonld) to the deliverables

 **Questions:**
-- is the review committee satisfied with the quality of the proposed standard ?
+- is the review committee satisfied with the quality of the proposed standard ? **The review committee confirmed that the standard was produced in full respect of the process defined by the review committee.**

 Next steps:
 - Feb 2nd: content validation by CC INSPIRE (presentation of the standard by Pwc + Marc Bruyland)